Return on Assets Ratio

 But this amount is generally based on historical cost, and some companies hang onto their major assets, such as specialized equipment, for many years.

-Because these types of material resources depreciate over time, the long-term portion of the asset figure may not be as precise as it should be, and it can effectively skew the results of the return on asset calculation.
+Because these types of material resources depreciate over time, the long-term portion of the asset figure may not be as precise as it should be, and it can effectively skew the results of the return on asset ratio calculation.

 While most short-term asset amounts, such as inventory, can be assessed with relative accuracy, you may want to consider substituting a depreciated or current value for those assets that make up a large portion of a firm’s longer-term holdings.